-Voters elected Elaine Phillips to be the first woman to serve as Nassau County Comptroller in November of 2021.
-A former New York State Senator and Mayor of the Village of Flower Hill, she is the first woman to occupy both offices.

-She also served terms as Trustee in the Village of Munsey Park and then in the Village of Flower Hill.
+Voters elected Elaine Phillips to serve as Nassau County Comptroller in November of 2021.
+Ms. Phillips is a former New York State Senator representing New York's 7th Senate District and a former Mayor of the Village of Flower Hill.
+She also served as a Trustee in the Village of Flower Hill and the Village of Munsey Park.